Reforms of the Hongwu Emperor: Support for agricultural production

-Ming China during the Hongwu Emperor's reign.
-According to the 1393 census, the population of the provinces was recorded in millions, with a total of 60.5 million inhabitants in China.

 In an effort to restore the prosperity of a country devastated by long-term wars, the government implemented various measures to support agricultural production.
 These measures included limiting slavery (only members of the imperial family were allowed to own slaves), reducing the number of monks, prohibiting the buying and selling of free people, and banning the acceptance of women, children, and concubines as pledges.
 The slave trade was also prohibited.
 Additionally, the government organized resettlement from the populated south to the devastated northern provinces.
 Initially, this was done involuntarily, but later the government abandoned forced relocation.
 Hundreds of thousands of people were resettled, and in addition to land, they were provided with sowing equipment and draft animals.
 Soldier-peasant villages were also established in borderlands and strategically important areas.
 These villagers were obligated to provide military service in times of war and supply the army with food during times of peace.

 In addition to reclaiming abandoned land, efforts were made to repair and improve irrigation systems.
 The Hongwu Emperor instructed local authorities to report any requests or feedback from the people regarding the maintenance or construction of irrigation structures.
 In 1394, he issued a special decree for the Ministry of Works to ensure that canals and dams were properly maintained in case of drought or heavy rains.
 He also dispatched graduates from state schools and technical specialists to oversee flood protection structures throughout the country.
 By the winter of 1395, a total of 40,987 dikes and drainage canals had been constructed across the nation.

 Local government and taxation

 Organization of local self-government

-The villages formed self-governing communities, resolving their internal disputes without the intervention of officials.
+Villages formed self-governing communities, resolving their internal disputes without the intervention of officials.
 This was in line with the Hongwu Emperor's recommendation to keep officials out of the countryside.
 These communities operated based on Confucian morality rather than laws.